 - Rule 6 A member who performs professional services shall take reasonable steps to ensure that such services are not used to mislead other parties or to violate or evade the law.
 [Modified July 1/03] - Annotation 6-1 Material prepared by a member may be used by another party in a way that may influence the actions of a third party.
-The member should recognize the risks of misquotation, misinterpretation or other misuse of such material and should take reasonable steps to ensure that the material is clear and presented fairly, and that the member is identified as the source of the material.
+The member should recognize the risks of misquotation, misinterpretation or other misuse of such material and should take reasonable steps to ensure that the material is clear and presented fairly.